hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

     ```

 8. **Steward** sends the corresponded NYM transaction to the Ledger with `TRUST ANCHOR` role.
-Please note that despite the fact that the Steward is the sender of this transaction the owner of DID will be Faber as it uses Verkey provided by Faber.
+Please note that despite the fact that the Steward is sender of this transaction the owner of DID will be Faber as it uses Verkey provided by Faber.
     ```python
     # Steward Agen
     nym_request = await ledger.build_nym_request(steward_did, decrypted_faber_did_info_json['did'],